Kelechi-Okorie/alx-low_level_programming/0x02-functions_nested_loops/README.md

-File 2-print_alphabet_x10.c - A C program that prints 10 times the alphabet, in lowercase File 3-islower.c - A C program that checks for lowercase character File 4-isalpha.c - A C program that checks for alphabetic character
+File 2-print_alphabet_x10.c - A C program that prints 10 times the alphabet, in lowercase File 3-islower.c - A C program that checks for lowercase character File 4-isalpha.c - A C program that checks for alphabetic character File 5-sign.c - A C program that prints the sign of a number